kylewuu/Solidity-Gas-Saver-VSCode-Extension/README.md

 uint32 private d;
 ```

-Here, it will start with `a`, and then once it sees an invalid state variable, it will stop, since it thinks it's at the end of the block.
-Only `a` will be packed.
+Here, it will start with `a`, and then once it sees anything that's not a valid state variable, it will stop since it thinks it's at the end of the block.
+Only `a` will be packed. `a` will be the only variable considered for packing if the `mapping()` variable was replaced with a function too, since it'll stop once it sees *anything* that's not a valid state variable.
 Now, if we wanted `c` and `d` to both be included in the packing, we will need to ensure they are all in the same block, like so:
 ```
 uint256 private a;
 uint8 private c;